-- Ruffner Mountain Nature Center – Located on the north slope of Ruffner Mountain, this large green space (nearly 1,000 acres) is worth a visit whenever visiting East Lake Park, to the north.
-The trail that begins just past the picnic pavilion winds past an old cistern, which is the only fairly reliable water source on the mountain.
-This location offers your best chance for seeing birds.
-Head south on Oporto-Madrid from 1st Avenue N and turn left at the sign for Ruffner at Rugby Avenue.
+Ruffner Mountain Nature Center (33.558681, -86.707241)—Located on both the north and south slopes of Ruffner Mountain, this large (nearly one-thousand acres!) green space is worth a visit, especially after visiting East Lake Park.
+The trail that begins just past the picnic pavilion winds past an old cistern, the only reliable water source on the north side of the mountain and your best bet for seeing migratory birds.
+Head south on Oporto-Madrid from 1st Avenue N, then turn left at the sign for Ruffner at Rugby Avenue.

 Lake Purdy (33.467194, -86.641852)—Located east of US 280 on AL 119, this large lake offers good opportunities for waders and shorebirds, especially when the water level is down.
 Birds of prey are reliable, too.
 Turkeys are possible throughout the year, and late summer offers opportunities for unusual post-breeding birds.